coder/docs/environments/autostart.md

 environments](../admin/environment-management/shutdown.md) to help manage resource expenditure.
 Typically, this means environments turn off overnight and remain offline until a rebuild is requested.
-With Autostart, you can request rebuilds at a time that suits your workflow.
+With Autostart, you can request automated rebuilds at a time that suits your workflow.
 You can expect your environments to be ready for you at the start of each workday.

 ## Criteria for Autostart